HelluPeptic/fleet-tools/README.md

 - **`/gmsp [player]`** - Switch to Spectator mode
 - Permission: `fleettools.gamemode`, `fleettools.gamemode.others` (default: operators only)

+### Keep Inventory System

+- **`/keepinv`** - Toggle your personal keep inventory setting (enabled by default)
+- **`/keepinv status`** - Check your current keep inventory status
+- **`/keepinv <player>`** - Toggle keep inventory for another player (admin only)
+- Permission: `fleettools.keepinv`, `fleettools.keepinv.others` (default: all players for self, operators for others)

+The keep inventory system is an opt-out feature that allows players to keep their items on death without affecting the server's gamerule.
+By default, all players have keep inventory enabled, but they can turn it off if they prefer the vanilla experience.
+Players still lose XP when they die, maintaining some consequence for death.

+This system works with modded inventories, trinkets, and backpacks, ensuring comprehensive item protection regardless of which inventory expansion mods are installed.

 ### God Mode

 - **`/god [player]`** - Toggle invulnerability